DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

 - Collect data from open gov sources as API endpoints (in json formats).
 All api endpoints for this project are located in 03.Colab/endpoints.json file.

-2. GENERATE CITY GRAPH AND CALCULATE URBAN IMAGE & ACCESSIBILITY To generate city graph and metrics for accessibility and urban image, use the city-graph_urban-metrics.ipynb
+2. GENERATE CITY GRAPH AND CALCULATE URBAN IMAGE & ACCESSIBILITY To generate city graph and metrics for accessibility and urban image, use 03.colab/city-graph_urban-metrics.ipynb
     - Generate city graph. place name must be geocodable with admnistrative boundary.
     - Load api endpoints of data for different metrics under urban image.
 Alternatively, you could download data as json or csv and load into the colab.
 The final output is a geojson file with normalised indices for various urban_image and accessibility parameters.

 3. PUBLIC SPACE DIVERSITY
+To generate Point of interest diversity data, use 03.colab/poi.ipynb
+    - downlaod pois using osm tags {feature:values} to filter and select various types of public spaces.
+For this project, we used the following features and values:
+        -
+    Refer to [OSM Map features](https://wiki.openstreetmap.org/wiki/Map_features) for a list of accessible features.

 4. MATCH USERS TO MATCHING POINTS OF INTEREST